-While developments were speedily taking place in the United States and in England, in communist Hungary, one computational and programming genius was illegally smuggling Apple computers through the Iron Curtain to develop a software that would later on change the course of history of both the BIM concept and the BIM market to what we know it today (Arnold, 2002).
-In 1982, Gábor Bojár started developing ArchiCAD; he had to pawn his wife’s jewelry to smuggle Apple computers.
+While developments were speedily taking place in the United States and in England, in communist Hungary, one computational and programming genius was illegally smuggling Apple computers through the Iron Curtain to develop a software that would, later on, change the course of the history of both the BIM concept and the BIM market to what we know it today (Arnold, 2002).
+In 1982, Gábor Bojár started developing ArchiCAD; he had to pawn his wife’s jewellery to smuggle Apple computers.
 With similar technology as the BDS, Bojár released Graphisoft’s Radar CH in 1984 for the Apple Lisa OS.

 Evolution of BIM terms and definitions